SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

 \subsection{A Flexible Approach to Electron-Phonon Coupling}

 The class of Hamiltonians supported by \gls*{smoqydqmc} is flexible enough to accommodate the simulation of most standard \gls*{eph} model Hamiltonians.
-For example, the canonical single-band Holstein model with coupling to a single Einstein phonon branch can be obtained by placing a single \gls*{QHO} mode on each site ($n_{{\bf i},\nu} = 1$) and setting $\hat{\mathcal{U}}_{\rm anh} = \hat{\mathcal{U}}_{\rm disp} = \hat{\mathcal{K}}_{\rm ssh} = 0$, while retaining the $\hat{\mathcal{V}}_{\rm hol}$ term \cite{holstein1959studies}.
-Similarly, the optical single-band \gls*{SSH} model in $D$-dimensions \cite{costa2023comparative} can be arrived at by setting $\hat{\mathcal{U}}_{\rm anh} = \hat{\mathcal{U}}_{\rm disp} = \hat{\mathcal{V}}_{\rm hol} = 0$ but requires $D$ \gls*{QHO} modes per site.
+For example, the canonical single-band Holstein model with coupling to a single Einstein phonon branch can be obtained by placing a \gls*{QHO} mode in each unit cell and setting $\hat{\mathcal{U}}_{\rm anh} = \hat{\mathcal{U}}_{\rm disp} = \hat{\mathcal{K}}_{\rm ssh} = 0$, while retaining the $\hat{\mathcal{V}}_{\rm hol}$ term \cite{holstein1959studies}.
+Similarly, extended Holstein or Fr{\"o}hlich models can be treated with suitably chosen $\kappa_{\sigma,m,(\mathbf{i},\nu),(\mathbf{i},\gamma)}$ values~\cite{Alexandrov1999mobile, Chakraborty2023particularities}.
+The optical single-band \gls*{SSH} model in $D$-dimensions \cite{costa2023comparative} can be arrived at by setting $\hat{\mathcal{U}}_{\rm anh} = \hat{\mathcal{U}}_{\rm disp} = \hat{\mathcal{V}}_{\rm hol} = 0$ but requires $D$ \gls*{QHO} modes per unit cell.
 The bond \gls*{SSH} model can also be expressed by coupling pairs of \gls*{QHO} modes, one with finite mass and the other with infinite mass, effectively associating the finite mass \gls*{QHO} mode with a bond \cite{Capone1997small, costa2023comparative}.
-The acoustic \gls*{SSH} model can be expressed by introducing \gls*{QHO} modes with zero frequency $(\Omega_{0,n_{\mathbf{i},\nu}}=0)$, that are then coupled together with the $\hat{\mathcal{U}}_{\rm disp}$ term ~\cite{Su1979solitons}.
+The acoustic \gls*{SSH} model can be expressed by introducing \gls*{QHO} modes with zero frequency $(\Omega_{0,\mathbf{i},\nu}=0)$, that are then coupled together with the $\hat{\mathcal{U}}_{\rm disp}$ term ~\cite{Su1979solitons}.
 Importantly, \gls*{smoqydqmc} allows users to define Hamiltonians that combine these various models, enabling the simulation of systems with multiple phonon branches that can each couple to the electrons in different ways.